YOU HAVE DIED TO SIN (Part 2)

 1 John 3:8 – NKJV

 8 He who sins is of the devil, for the devil has sinned from the beginning.
 For this purpose the Son of God was manifested, that He might destroy the works of the devil.

 But thank God that our old man, the embodiment of sin in us, was crucified with Christ so that we should no longer be slaves of sin.
 Hallelujah!

-If the believers don’t need to die daily to sin having died and risen with Christ once and for all, how then do we handle the daily temptations to sin?
+If the believers don’t need to die daily to sin, having died and risen with Christ once and for all, how do we handle the daily temptations to sin?

 Reckon yourself daily to be dead to sin!

 Deny yourself daily!

 Present yourself daily to God as one who is alive from the dead!